status-im/nimbus-eth1/lc_proxy/docs/metamask_configuration.md

 # MetaMask configuration with Alchemy provider

-This doucment explains how to configure the proxy, and how to configure MetaMask to make use of the proxy.
+This document explains how to configure the proxy, and how to configure MetaMask to make use of the proxy.

 ### 1. Building the Nimbus Light Client Proxy